Peace: Police

-The obligation of the state to provide for domestic peace within its borders in usually charged to the police and other general domestic policing activities.
+The obligation of the state to provide for domestic peace within its borders is usually charged to the police and other general domestic policing activities.
 The police are a constituted body of persons empowered by a state to enforce the law, to protect the lives, liberty and possessions of citizens, and to prevent crime and civil disorder.
 Their powers include the power of arrest and the legitimized use of force.
 The term is most commonly associated with the police forces of a sovereign state that are authorized to exercise the police power of that state within a defined legal or territorial area of responsibility.
 Police forces are often defined as being separate from the military and other organizations involved in the defense of the state against foreign aggressors; however, gendarmerie are military units charged with civil policing.
 Police forces are usually public sector services, funded through taxes.

 National security

-It is the obligation of national security to provide for peace and security in a nation against foreign threats and foreign aggression.
-Potential causes of national insecurity include actions by other states (e.g. military or cyber attack), violent non-state actors (e.g. terrorist attack), organised criminal groups such as narcotic cartels, and also the effects of natural disasters (e.g. flooding, earthquakes).
-Systemic drivers of insecurity, which may be transnational, include climate change, economic inequality and marginalisation, political exclusion, and militarisation.
+The national security apparatus of a nation is responsible for providing peace and security against foreign threats and aggression.
+National security can be threatened by a range of factors, including actions by other states (such as military or cyber attacks), violent non-state actors (such as terrorist attacks), organized criminal groups (such as narcotic cartels), and natural disasters (such as floods and earthquakes).
+Systemic drivers of insecurity, which may be transnational, include economic inequality and marginalisation, political exclusion, climate change, and nuclear proliferation.
 In view of the wide range of risks, the preservation of peace and the security of a nation state have several dimensions, including economic security, energy security, physical security, environmental security, food security, border security, and cyber security.
 These dimensions correlate closely with elements of national power.